DevExpress-Examples/vcl-grid-smart-semantic-filter/README.md

 1. Clone this repository.
 Required dependencies automatically appear in **BertTokenizer4D** and **TONNXRuntime** folders.
 2. Open and build the **SimilaritySearch** project (DPR).
-3. If using Windows 10 (64-bit), place the latest version of `onnxruntime.dll` (available in the [official repository](https://github.com/microsoft/onnxruntime)) into the folder that contains the executable file.
+3. If using Windows 10 (64-bit), place the latest version of `onnxruntime.dll` (available in the [official repository](https://github.com/microsoft/onnxruntime)) into the executable file folder.
 4. Run the sample project.

 ## Testing the Example